-- You chose the wrong real agent.
+- You chose the wrong real estate agent.
 In my opinion, choosing the right real estate is simply the most important decision you make in selling your home.
 A good REALTOR® makes all the difference in selling your home within a reasonable time.

 All these things can be fixed once you realize your mistake; however, the longer your property stays on the market, the less likely it will sell at listing price.
 One of the best ways to avoid making these common mistakes is by working with a professional real estate agent.

 Charles Muotoh is the owner of dcrealestateguru.com, a full service real estate firm focused on leveraging digital marketing strategies to serve buyers and sellers of real estate in the Washington D.C. area.